 If you are a part of a large retail company selling hundreds or thousands of SKUs through multiple channels, you know how challenging it might get to manage pricing objectives.
 Sometimes, you must deal with different strategies and targets, even within a single product group.
 You may simultaneously manage dozens or even hundreds of pricing goals on the portfolio level.
 The task will be anything but trivial if you add the constantly changing pricing and non-pricing factors.

-Then, you can set up diverse goals of pricing for each product group or list of campaigns.
+Then, you can set up diverse pricing goals for each product group or list of campaigns.
 The platform will notify you if some goals contradict each other and suggest corresponding changes.
 On top of that, the platform will provide you with regular analytical reports and forecasts on reaching particular objectives.
 Sounds simple, and that is.